Interview with Leah Koch from The Ripped Bodice

 Consistency is KEY, especially in a visual sense.
 It’s important for readers to see recurring patterns in your posts.
 For me, it’s the greenery.
 When friends come over, they always remark that they’ve seen my plants in all of my photos, and are often so excited to see “where the magic happens”.
 I’ve had friends gift me plants because they know that’s something I really enjoy from how often they appear in my photos.
 You want your readers to get to know you in that way, and also to create that association for them, so that when they see something that reminds them of you, they are reminded of your books and have the desire to continue reading throughout your career!

 One of the easiest and most essential pieces of author branding comes down to color, and ensuring that you are using the same colors across your multiple platforms.
 It comes back to the idea of consistency, but it can be helpful when readers are seeing you in different places that they have an association with!
-Select colors that resonate with you or are featured on your book cover, and be sure to use those same shades and colors for your website and social media alike!
+Select colors that resonate with you or that appear on your book cover, and make sure to use those same shades and colors for your website and social media alike.

 Presets